Skip to main content

 Good for the mind

-Physiologically, kindness can positively change your brain.
-Being kind boosts serotonin and dopamine, which are neurotransmitters in the brain that give you feelings of satisfaction and well-being, and cause the pleasure/reward centers in your brain to light up.
-Endorphins, which are your body’s natural pain killer, also can be released.
-Discover ways you can create happiness.
+Physiologically, kindness can positively change your brain by boosting levels of serotonin and dopamine.
+These neurotransmitters produce feelings of satisfaction and well-being, and cause the pleasure and reward centers in your brain to light up.
+Endorphins, your body's natural painkiller, also may be released when you show kindness.

 Be kind to yourself